Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC 600 and a release greater than `2.0.0` for CMPSC 610
-- [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer Science
+- [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer and Information Science
 - [ ] The title of the thesis is both interesting and appropriate
 - [ ] The thesis includes at least twelve references
 - [ ] Unless there is a convincing reason to require otherwise, each chapter